nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/content-repository/persistence-architecture/vcs/vcs-tables.md

 ### Miscellaneous Values

-The life cycle information (life cycle policy and life cycle state) is stored in a dedicated table.
+The lifecycle information (life ycle policy and lifecycle state) is stored in a dedicated table.

 Table **misc**: